October 22, 2024 | 4 min read

 Peer Review, Blind Review, and Double-Blind Review

 Peer review, blind review, and double-blind review are three commonly used approaches in the review process.
 As the name suggests, peer review involves committee members of the research community reviewing the submissions.
-In a single-blind review, authors are unaware of the reviewers' identities, while the reviewers are aware of the author's identity.
-Alternatively, in a double-blind review, the authors' and reviewers' identities are kept anonymous.
-This approach enhances objectivity by eliminating potential biases based on the authors' reputation or affiliations.

-• Peer review involves committee members from the research community.
+• Peer Review: Involves committee members from the research community.

 Review Discussion